stephenberry/glaze/README.md

 Glaze is safe to use with untrusted messages.
 Errors are returned as error codes, typically within a `glz::expected`, which behaves just like a `std::expected`.

+> Glaze works to short circuit error handling, which means the parsing exits very rapidly if an error is encountered.

 To generate more helpful error messages, call `format_error`:

 ```c++